psiu-gt/rush.psiugt.com/README.md

-# Fall '24 Rush
+# Rush Website

-Geocities moment
+This repository is where https://rush.psiugt.com/ is from deployed from.